 IZT interconnection point connects to the National Grid’s NBP through the undersea Interconnector pipeline .

-As from 01/07/2023, subject to a pre notice of 4 weeks

 Which are subject to the terms and conditions of the standard transmission agreement.

 With the subscription of Dunkirk LNG Terminal the associated Cross Border Delivery Service will be implicitly allocated meaning that they are matched in quantity, time and Capacity Type as described in ACT – Attachment A.

-As from 01/07/2023, subject to a pre notice of 4 weeks

-Except for Installation Points Dunkirk LNG Terminal and H2-IN
+Except for Installation Points Dunkirk LNG Terminal

-As from January 2024 for exit services

-Until end 2023

-As from 01/07/2023, subject to a pre notice of 4 weeks

 Written procedure can be activated by Fluxys Belgium as fall-back mechanism, should PRISMA or EBS platforms be unavailable.
 Entry and Exit Services on IPs, VIPs and LNG Terminals, Quality Conversion Services and on Domestic Points can also be implicitly allocated by Fluxys Belgium to network users in case overnomination is being activated for such Connection Point.
 Overnomination will be activated when all Firm Transmission Services are sold after the Firm Day-Ahead auction and after the Interruptible Day Ahead auction if any or as a fall-back mechanism when PRISMA platform should be unavailable.

 (Y)= Yearly, (Q)= Quarterly, (M)= Monthly, (DA)= Day-Ahead, (WD)= Within-Day, (WD24h)= Within- Day product containing maximum number of Hours in a Gas Day being 23/24/25 Hours, (B-o-Y)= Balance of Gas Year, (GD)= Gas Day, (B-o-D)= Balance of Gas Day .